Infections in People With Cancer

 High-dose chemo used with TBI causes more severe immune weakness that lasts for a longer time.
 It can also damage the skin and mucous membranes and make them less able to keep germs out of the body.

-For more information on these types of transplants, see our document called Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information on these types of transplants, see Stem Cell Transplant for Cancer.

 - What are infections and who is at risk?